minio/docs/source/minio-cli/kes/kes-key.rst

       *Required*

-      The name of the master key to delete.
+      The name of the Secret key to delete.

    .. mc-cmd:: insecure, k
       :option:

-      Skips x.509 Certificate Validation during TLS handshakes.
-This option is required if using self-signed certificates.
+      *Optional*

+      .. include:: /includes/common-minio-kes.rst
+         :start-after: start-kes-insecure
+         :end-before: end-kes-insecure

 .. mc-cmd:: derive
    :fullpath:

-   Derives a new cryptographic key using a master key on the KES server.
-The cryptographic key can support Server-Side Object Encryption (SSE-S3).
+   Derives a new cryptographic Data Encryption Key (DEK) using a Secret key on the KES server.

+   The command returns the plaintext and ciphertext representations of the DEK.
+   To encrypt or decrypt data using the DEK, use the following procedure:

+   1. Use :mc-cmd:`kes key decrypt` on the ciphertext to extract the plaintext.
+   2. Encrypt or decrypt data using the plaintext.

+   Avoid storing the plaintext on disk, as it allows decryption of data without requiring access to the Secret key used to generate the DEK.

    The command has the following syntax: